qwell/disorder-in-the-court/README.md

 - 2023-11-03 - **Vulnerability in CMS360 fixed by Catalis.**
 - 2023-11-13 - Report #5 for CaseLook sent to Henschen & Associates - _no response_.
 - 2023-11-13 - Report for CaseLook sent to Ohio State CISO and Madison County, Ohio Court Clerk - _no response_.
+- 2023-11-22 - **Vulnerability in CaseLook fixed by Henschen & Associates.**

 ## Overview by Platform